RomainS/js/README.markdown

 # My personnal scripts

 You'll find here all the code I wrote in order to reuse it in multiple projects.
-Everything here is beeing used in real projects, but some contributions can still be buggy.
+Everything here is being used in real projects, but some contributions can still be buggy.

 I hope you will find something usefull there !